Parents, guardians, and families: Encourage your student to use our free services and resources.

 - UNST 310: Career and Professional Development Seminar (1-credit, 8-week class offered fall/spring)

 This course is designed for students who wish to further refine their career goals and begin preparation for activities to pursue those goals.
 Students will investigate possible career paths and research the feasibility of internships, graduate school, and other career-enhancing activities, as well as develop application materials, place search strategies, and practice interview skills to prepare for the next steps in their career development.

-An internship is a practical way for your student to spend time connecting what they’ve learned at Viterbo to the work world.
-Internships can be done anywhere in the world, during any semester, and may count for university credit or be a no-credit resume builder.
+An internship is a practical way for your student to spend time connecting Viterbo coursework to the workplace.
+Internships can be done anywhere in the world, during any semester, and may count for university credit or be a non-credit resume builder.

 An internship allows your student to experience the roles, expectations, and behaviors of the professional world.
-Students learn about their strengths, interests, problem-solving skills, and gain the ability to work with clients and perform under pressure.
-Students also gain experience they can note on their resume, and make great networking connections and professional references.
+Students learn about their strengths, interests, and problem-solving skills while gaining the ability to work with clients and perform under pressure.
+Students also gain experiences to highlight on their resumes, expand their professional networks, and build professional references.

 Think about your own connections and how you might facilitate an internship experience for your student.
-Also, encourage your student to talk with Career Services to find out more about this MUST HAVE learning experience!
+Also, encourage your student to talk with our staff to learn about this MUST HAVE learning experience!

 Challenge your student to become "occupationally literate."
 Ask: "Do you have any ideas about what you might want to do when you graduate?"
 If your student seems unsure, you can talk about personal qualities you see as talents and strengths.
 You can also recommend:

-- talking with a career counselor and/or taking a career inventory in Career Services
+- Visiting with a career advisor and/or completing a career inventory

-- researching a variety of interesting career fields and employers online
+- Researching possible career fields and employers online

 - Conducting informational interviews with a professional in their career field